Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 -  **Poll SCM**: will poll changes in your project SCM (CVS or Subversion).
 You can define the frequency following the cron syntax (see Hudson inline help).
-This option can however be expensive operations for the |SYSPRODUCTNAME| server.
+This option can however be expensive operations for the Tuleap server.
 You can think of using the 'push' option to avoid this problem (see below).

 -  **Trigger builds remotely**: this 'push' option avoids server overloading.
 The build is triggered by an URL.
 To avoid anybody to trigger builds, you can protect the operation by specifying an authentication token.
-To really enable the build trigger after each commit, you will need to configure it in |SYSPRODUCTNAME|, in the 'Build' tab of your project (See :ref:`link-hudson-job-with-your-|SYSPRODUCTNAME|-project`).
+To really enable the build trigger after each commit, you will need to configure it in Tuleap, in the 'Build' tab of your project (See :ref:`link-hudson-job-with-your-Tuleap-project`).
 You will be able to specify your token if you have defined one.

 Build configuration (steps)